reframejs/reframe/docs/usage-manual.md

    <br/>
    (In other words, React components are attached to the DOM and the page's DOM will eventually be updated by React.)

-This fine-grain control over the "static-ness" of your pages gives you the ability to implement all app types.

 By default, a page is HTML-dynamic and DOM-dynamic.
-By setting `htmlStatic: true` in the page's config, the page is made HTML-static.
-And by setting `domStatic: true`, the page is made DOM-static.
+A page is made HTML-static by setting `htmlStatic: true` in its page config, And by setting `domStatic: true`, the page is made DOM-static.

 For example: